Home » Favorites » Swiss Chard Pesto Recipe

 • Vegan, Dairy Free, Gluten Free, and SO good!

 With a few extra ingredients, the pesto came together into one of the most amazing and delicious sauces I’ve ever made.
-Its perfectly garlicky (and we looooove garlic) and earthy and sweet from the basil.
-Its a vegan recipe, but you won’t miss the cheese because the bold flavor is incredible from the chives.
+It’s perfectly garlicky (and we looooove garlic) and earthy and sweet from the basil.

-I cooked mine up with pasta + sautéed zucchini + spinach, but the possibilities are endless!
+I cooked mine up with pasta, sautéed zucchini, and baby spinach, but the possibilities are endless!
 Pastas, dips, spreads, pizzas, soups, etc!
-This would be great in Soup Au Pisto!

 How Do I Make Swiss Chard Pesto?